-As Ryan, Erin, and I are implementing and developing our learning ePortfolio initiative at Owen J. Roberts High School, we continue to visit and revisit every step of the way.
-These past two courses specifically have opened our eyes to effective professional learning and research across the globe that can help guide us toward success.
-As a result of these two courses, we have realized something very important that has significantly changed our implementation plan: all those participating must understand and agree on shared goals and a shared vision.
-We decided to adjust our plan and proposal appropriately so that it now includes all teachers implementing learning ePortfolios in their classrooms instead of running an ePortfolio course in which only a few teachers would participate.
+As Ryan, Erin, and I have developed our learning ePortfolio initiative for Owen J. Roberts High School, we continue to visit and revisit every step of the way.
+The Digital Learning and Leading courses specifically have opened our eyes to effective professional learning, research across the globe, and resources that can help guide us toward success.
+We have also learned how to effectively lead and initiate change within our school.
+Based on all of this, we have adjusted our plan and proposal appropriately so that it now includes all teachers implementing learning ePortfolios in their classrooms instead of running an ePortfolio course in which only a few teachers would participate.

-Despite this major adjustment, much of our plan is still applicable.
+Despite many major adjustments, much of our plan is still applicable.
 The promotional video we created will still help teachers and administration see the purpose behind our plan.
 Our first literature review then provides our audience with current technology trends and how they support ePortfolio use, while the 4DX Strategy Plan will help us jump-start the initiative and follow the newly updated ePortfolio Timeline.

-Most recently, with the use of various resources documenting case studies from across the world, we created a presentation that highlights what worked, what did not work, and how that information applies to our initiative.
+Additionally, with the use of various resources documenting case studies from across the world, we created a presentation that highlights what worked, what did not work, and how that information applies to our initiative.
 We also compiled that information with additional sources to create our second literature review, which delves deeper into the reasoning behind the new initiative and implementation plan we have chosen.
-Both of these newly developed assets strengthen our purpose and the importance of including learning ePortfolios at Owen J. Roberts High School.
-These new resources will be used throughout our implementation, and these adjustments were made based on what we have recently learned, which has helped us develop the following areas of focus for future goals:
+Both of these assets strengthen our purpose and the importance of including learning ePortfolios at Owen J. Roberts High School.
+They will be used throughout our implementation, and these adjustments were made based on what we have recently learned, which has helped us develop the following areas of focus for future goals:

 - Clear vision and support from stakeholders for the ePortfolio initiative

 - Student skills in using multiple devices in and out of school

 - Adequate resources for ALL students